Vitamins for a good night's sleep

 Vitamin B1 (thiamine)

 Effect: Vitamin B1 is particularly important for energy metabolism, the nervous system and heart health.
-Thiamine not only controls the production of energy from carbohydrates and the protein metabolism, but is also significantly involved in various functions of the nervous system and the metabolism of important messenger substances such as serotonin or adrenaline.
-Serotonin, known as the "happiness hormone", has a calming effect on the organism and is crucial for a healthy sleep-wake cycle.
-A lack of vitamin B, which is also known as the "nerve vitamin", can also lower the serotonin level in our brain and thus negatively affect sleep.
+Thiamine not only controls energy production from carbohydrates and protein metabolism, but is also significantly involved in various functions of the nervous system and the metabolism of important messenger substances such as serotonin or adrenaline.
+Serotonin, known as the “happiness hormone”, has a calming effect on the organism and is crucial for a healthy sleep-wake rhythm.
+A deficiency of vitamin B, also known as the “nerve vitamin”, can also reduce serotonin levels in our brain and thus negatively affect sleep.

 Vitamin B3 (niacin)

-Effect: Niacin can be formed in the body from the amino acid tryptophan, among other things, and plays a key role in the formation and breakdown of cells, carbohydrates, amino acids and fatty acids in our body .
+Effect: Niacin can be formed in the body from, among other things, the amino acid tryptophan and plays a key role in the construction and breakdown of cells, carbohydrates, amino acids and fatty acids in our body .
 It is also involved in the transmission of stimuli and signals in our brain and nerve cells and is therefore an important regulator in maintaining a healthy nervous system.
-A lack of vitamin B3 disrupts the transmission of stimuli in the nerves and thus prevents the body and mind from relaxing sufficiently and we sleep well.
+A lack of vitamin B3 disrupts the transmission of stimuli by the nerves and prevents the body and mind from relaxing sufficiently and us sleeping well.

 Vitamin B5 (pantothenic acid)

 Effect: Vitamin B5 plays a central role in the energy metabolism of the human organism and is important for the synthesis of amino acids, proteins, fatty acids or steroid hormones.
-A lack of vitamin B5 inhibits the production of many essential nutrients and messenger substances and also disrupts the transmission of nerve impulses.
-This throws the metabolism out of balance and prevents the nervous system from functioning properly, making it more difficult to relax and fall asleep in the evening and to reduce regeneration during sleep.
+A deficiency of vitamin B5 inhibits the production of many essential nutrients and messenger substances and also disrupts the transmission of nerve impulses.
+This throws the metabolism out of balance and prevents the nervous system from functioning healthily, making it more difficult to relax and fall asleep in the evening and reducing regeneration during sleep.

 Vitamin B6

 Effect: Like all B vitamins, vitamin B6 is also responsible for the health of the nervous system.
-In addition, our body uses vitamin B6 for the formation of glucose, which is needed to regulate our blood sugar level.
-A lack of vitamin B6 can therefore not only lead to mental stress, but also promote low blood sugar levels, whereupon the body reacts with an increased release of the stimulating messenger substance adrenaline.
-Then our sleep suffers in particular, we wake up at night or earlier in the morning and cannot sleep restfully.
-If the body lacks vitamin B6, the muscles can also be impaired, so that the occurrence of twitches or cramps is encouraged and a peaceful sleep is made even more difficult.
-Finally, vitamin B6 also contributes to the body's own conversion of the amino acid L-tryptophan to serotonin and thus has a direct influence on the hormones that regulate our sleep-wake behavior.
+In addition, our body also uses vitamin B6 to produce glucose, which is needed to regulate our blood sugar levels.
+A deficiency of vitamin B6 can not only lead to psychological stress, but can also promote low blood sugar levels, whereupon the body reacts with an increased release of the stimulating messenger adrenaline.
+Then our sleep suffers in particular, we wake up in the night or earlier in the morning and cannot sleep restfully.
+If the body lacks vitamin B6, the muscles can also be impaired, causing twitches or cramps to occur and making it even more difficult to sleep peacefully.
+Finally, vitamin B6 also contributes to the body's conversion of the amino acid L-tryptophan to serotonin and thus has a direct influence on the hormones that regulate our sleep-wake behavior.

-Occurrence in food: meat & fish, whole grain products, lentils, lettuce, bananas
+Occurrence in food: Meat & fish, whole grain products, lentils, salad, bananas

 Vitamin B9/11 (folic acid)

-Effect: In our organism, folic acid is essential for the division, new formation and regeneration of cells as well as blood formation and is therefore fundamental for our growth.
-An adequate supply of folic acid is particularly important during pregnancy, but sleep at night also suffers from a lack of the vitamin.
-Because numerous cell division and growth processes take place, especially at night, which influence the quality of our sleep and ensure that we wake up healthy and refreshed the next day.
+Effect: Folic acid is essential in our organism for the division, formation and regeneration of cells as well as blood formation and is therefore fundamental for our growth.
+An adequate supply of folic acid is particularly important during pregnancy, but nightly sleep also suffers from a deficiency of the vitamin.
+Numerous cell division and growth processes take place, especially at night, which influence the quality of our sleep and ensure that we wake up healthy and refreshed the next day.

 Important functions: Cell and blood formation